-- 89.1 The AEMC is mindful that interested stakeholderspersons may wish to make the AEMC aware of matters that may be relevant to the exercise of the LRPP. - 89.2 Such provision of information should be in writing and may present the person's views as to the nature and extent of a problem and its relevance for the exercise of the LRPP. - 89.3 While the AEMC is not bound to take action upon receipt of general information or adopt a suggested course of action, the AEMC considers that a free flow of information is in the public interest and wishes to encourage such input into its exercise of the LRPP.
+- 9.1 The AEMC is mindful that interested persons may wish to make the AEMC aware of matters that may be relevant to the exercise of the LRPP. - 9.2 Such provision of information should be in writing and may present the person's views as to the nature and extent of a problem and its relevance for the exercise of the LRPP.

+9.3 While the AEMC is not bound to take action upon receipt of general information or adopt a suggested course of action, the AEMC considers that a free flow of information is in the public interest and wishes to encourage such input into its exercise of the LRPP.
 The AEMC may post any such communications on its website.

-9 How10.
-Who will the AEMC nominate as a directed party?
+10 Who will the AEMC nominate as a directed party?

-- Only 10.1 While the NER allows a Registered Participant is capable of being to be a directed party, and thus be required in practice it will only be appropriate for a Network Service Provider to undertake this role.
+10.1.
+While the NER allows a Registered Participant to be a directed party, in practice it will only be appropriate for a Network Service Provider to undertake this role.
 Consequently, the AEMC will only direct a Network Service Provider to identify a potential transmission project and apply the RIT-T to that project, or to apply the RIT-T to a potential transmission project identified by the AEMC.
-When considering who might be recommended by AEMO or nominated by the AEMC as an appropriate directed party to apply the RIT-T, the following factors will be considered: - the Transmission Network Service Provider who is providing services to those users who would potentially benefit from a solution to the identified problem; - the party (if any) who has the requisite expertise to undertake the RIT-T for the identified problem or project; or - the Transmission Network Service Provider whose geographical area of operation includes the location of the identified problem or project.

-11. Review of the Guidelines these guidelines
+11. Review of these guidelines

-11.1 Clause 5.6.4(r22(q) of the RulesNER allows the AEMC to amend or replace the Guidelines these guidelines from time to time.
-The AEMC anticipates that it will review the Guidelines these guidelines at intervals of 5 give years, or earlier if the AEMC considers there is a need to do so.
+11.1 Clause 5.22(q) of the NER allows the AEMC to amend or replace these guidelines from time to time.
+The AEMC anticipates that it will review these guidelines at intervals of five years, or earlier if the AEMC considers there is a need to do so.